mrocklin/pymarkdown/README.md

     Bokeh plots only work in browser but remain interactive.
 You must create a standalone HTML file, possibly with [Pandoc](http://johnmacfarlane.net/pandoc/)

+        pymarkdown myfile.md myfile.out.md
         pandoc myfile.out.md -o myfile.html --standalone

+    But that output doesn't look good in a README, so here we'll use matplotlib

     ```Python
     >>> import matplotlib.pyplot as plt